jundalisay/spblist/content/en/material/fallacies/string.md

 This is timespace based on the Material layer (3rd Element to Cartesian Physics).
 This is known as absolute time in  Classical mechanics

+{{< i s="/photos/physics/clock.jpg" a="String Theory and Supersymmetry are wrong" >}}

 In this way:
 - the infinities of particles are removed by sourcing the energy of particles from the external spacetime.
 - the mismatch between gravity (spatial layer) and quantum mechanics (aethereal layer) is corrected by making the aether the mechanism behind spacetime

-In Cartesian Physics, the simultaneity of time becomes a mere convention instead of a principle.
+In Cartesian Physics, the simultaneity of time becomes a mere **convention** instead of a principle.
 It can be used when an engineer needs to measure *passive* time very accurately, such as:
 - in GPS or
 - in experiments comparing twins, one in a space station and another on Earth.